Dražen Vuković: Waterloo

-He returned to Canada in 2012 to sign with SC Waterloo Region in the CSL's First Division.
+He returned to Canada in 2012 to sign with SC Waterloo Region in the league's first division.
 Vuković recorded his first pair of goals for Waterloo on May 30, 2012, against London City.
 In his debut season, he finished as the league's top goal scorer with 20 goals.
-Though Waterloo would fail to secure the final playoff berth by two points.
+Waterloo would fail to secure the final playoff berth by two points.

-After spending the winter months in Europe he re-signed with Waterloo for the 2013 season.
+After spending the winter months in Europe, he re-signed with Waterloo for the 2013 season.
 He finished the season with 15 goals in 25 matches.
-He helped Waterloo secure a postseason berth and recorded a goal in the opening round of the playoffs against Brampton United which advanced the club to the next round.
-In the semifinals, he recorded the tying goal against Toronto Croatia where Waterloo won the match in a penalty shootout.
-He started in the championship final match against Kingston FC where Waterloo successfully secured the title.
+He helped Waterloo secure a postseason berth and recorded a goal in the opening round of the playoffs against Brampton United, which advanced the club to the next round.
+In the semifinals, he recorded the tying goal against Toronto Croatia, where Waterloo won the match in a penalty shootout.
+He started in the championship final match against Kingston FC, where Waterloo successfully secured the title.

 He returned for his third season in 2014.
 The club successfully qualified for the playoffs but was eliminated in the opening round to Toronto Croatia.
 For the 2015 season, he was named the team captain for Waterloo.
 The team reached the championship final but was defeated by Toronto Croatia.
-In 2016, Waterloo was relegated to the Second Division which resulted in Vuković signing with league rivals Hamilton City.
+In 2016, Waterloo was relegated to the league's second division, which resulted in Vuković signing with league rivals Hamilton City.
 Hamilton reached the championship final but was defeated by the Serbian White Eagles.
 In 2017, he returned for his final season with Waterloo when the club was promoted back to the first division.